'Roseanne' actress speaks about her Evanston acting roots

 "I thought it would intimidate her, but no," her mother, Linda Goranson, said.

-As the "original" Becky, Goranson was thrilled to joing the second coming of Roseanne.
+As the "original" Becky, Goranson was thrilled to join the second coming of Roseanne.

 "Our show goes deep and I feel like that's what people really want in art," Goranson said.